See Zin Flow in action—watch how it captures web articles and converts them into beautifully formatted EPUB files with a single click.

 Find answers to common questions about Zin Flow's web-to-EPUB conversion, library management, and premium features.

-2. Use Zin Flow's Safari extension to save it to your Library with one tap
+1. Safari extension (recommended): Browse as usual and save articles to your Library with one tap

-• Share a URL from Safari or other apps using the share extension
+3. Share sheet: Share a URL from any app using the share extension

 Does Zin Flow support multiple devices?